 We use our Terra approach to steer the most carbon-intensive parts of our loan book towards net zero by 2050.
 These are power generation, upstream oil and gas, automotive, shipping, aviation, steel, cement, residential mortgages and commercial real estate.
-Within Terra, we apply what we consider to be the bestfit methodology per sector, (our 'toolbox approach'), to measure and steer our loan book.
+Within Terra, we apply what we consider to be the best-fit methodology per sector, (our 'toolbox approach'), to measure and steer our loan book.

 In 2022, to promote immediate action towards decarbonisation and to adhere to our Net-Zero Banking Alliance commitment, we set intermediate 2030 targets for all Terra sectors.
 Of the nine intermediate targets, eight are aligned with net-zero scenarios.
 A net-zero target for shipping will be set as soon as one is adopted under the Poseidon Principles, a financial industry framework for assessing climate alignment for the shipping sector.
-At the end of 2021, five of the nine sectors were on track with their respective climatealignment pathways: power generation, upstream oil and gas, commercial real estate, automotive, and shipping.
-Two sectors, cement and residential real estate, were within five percent of their pathway, while steel was just above five percent of its pathway.
-Aviation came out well above the pathway due to the extraordinary impact that Covid-19 had on the sector, although it is beginning to trend back to its decarbonisation pathway as the sector recovers.
-Our 2023 Climate Report will include updated performance figures.